Read on for top tips for things to do in New York with a six year old!

 After the museum, go retro at Lexington Candy Store on the corner of Lexington and 83rd.
 This 1925 diner is about as authentic as it gets – it hasn’t been refurbished since the 1940s, and still serves some of the best cheeseburgers, malted shakes and sundaes in the city.
 It’s added entertainment trying to name all the stars on the walls that have eaten here, and posed for photos with the owner.
 The food’s great value too – lunch for three, including coffee, came out at around $35.

 Take the 1 train down to South Ferry and hop on the Staten Island Ferry.
 There are loads of proper boat tours of Manhattan lasting from one to three hours, which show you all the historic sites.
 Meh.
 The Staten Island Ferry takes you over the river to Staten Island, providing a great view of the city and the Statue of Liberty, and it’s completely free!
 At Staten Island, you just go through the turnstile and jump back on the ferry, making it a one-hour round trip.
 It’s worth hanging out for a while to get one of the ferries that has open sides, though, for the best views.
 On the other ferries, head right to the back of the boat and sneak onto the ‘weather deck’ for a great view.

-The big thing I'd say is to give kids time to acclimatise to New York City – it's big and noisy, and when you're three feet tall, those skyscrapers can seem enormous.
-And as Flea said of my friend: "People from New York walk really fast, don't they, Mummy?"
+The big thing I’d say when you’re in New York with a six year old is to give kids time to acclimatise to New York City – it’s big and noisy, and when you’re three feet tall, those skyscrapers can seem enormous.
+And as Flea said of my friend: “People from New York walk really fast, don’t they, Mummy?”

-Some of the best fun to be had in Manhattan just comes from being in Manhattan – Flea loved riding in yellow taxis, exploring the subway, counting how many skyscrapers she could see, and looking at the different sorts of candy and cereals in the grocery stores.
+Some of the best fun to be had in New York with a six year old just comes from being in Manhattan – Flea loved riding in yellow taxis, exploring the subway, counting how many skyscrapers she could see, and looking at the different sorts of candy and cereals in the grocery stores.